 The victim, 58-year-old Ki-Suck Han, had been pushed onto the track.
 A homeless man has been charged in the case.

 The first stabs of anger were directed at the New York Post for publishing and publicizing a photo of a person about to be killed.
 But the outrage quickly turned to Abbasi, a freelance photographer who was painted on social media networks, comments sections and talk radio as an opportunist for having snapped pictures instead of attempting to save the man.

 Abbasi explained to multiple media outlets that not only was he wearing a backpack loaded with camera gear -- presumably limiting his ability to run toward the victim, jump down to rescue him and then pull himself and the full-grown man out of harm's way -- but he was not actually taking pictures.

 As part of the crowd began running away from the vicinity of the impending tragedy, Abbasi said, he stretched his arm out into the tunnel and started clicking away in an attempt to get the motorman to stop the train in time.
-Abbasi also said that had he been able to reach the man in the 10 to 15 seconds during which the incident played out, he would have tried to pull him up.

 The driver of the train did slow down because of the flashes, though not enough to save Han's life.
 And the picture that ended up in the next morning's Post got there after Abbasi had handed over his images to the police.